 Some samples of Uffici east wing ceilings

 The west wing has a roof terrace and a café located right above the Loggia dei Lanzi on the square.
-After you have seen enough of the Uffici take a closer look at the Loggia:
+But what to see in Florence next, after you have seen the Uffici? – Take a closer look at the Loggia:

 Loggia dei Lanzi

-Our Florence in one day walk continues on the street level, on the Piazza della Signoria that has some great monuments and buildings.
+Our Florence walk continues on the street level, on the Piazza della Signoria that has some great monuments and buildings.
 This is the Loggia dei Lanzi, wide arches from 1382 that contain a long row of ancient Roman statues.